galacticcouncil/hydration-docs/docs/06_devs/04_xchain.md

     1. Build the project by following [README.md](https://github.com/galacticcouncil/sdk/blob/master/README.md)
     2. Change current directory to `/examples/xcm-transfer/`
     3. Adjust chains, asset, adresses and balance definitions in the [index file](https://github.com/galacticcouncil/sdk/blob/master/examples/xcm-transfer/src/index.ts)
     4. Test your changes by running `npm run dev` and check the developer console output in your browser, typically at `localhost:3000`
+    5. Add a minor bump for `@galacticcouncil/xcm-cfg` package by running `npm run changeset`
 3. **Open a PR from your fork to the main repository** and wait until the workflow is approved.
 UI preview with your changes will be deployed and appear in the PR description.
 4. **Try sending each of the registered tokens back and forth** from one chain to the other, and verify the deposits were successful and balances configuration is correct.
 5. **Add a comment that configuration is ready to be merged.**